 Senior Professor Jürgen Schlaeger

 Dr Paolo Chiocchetti

 In 2019, Paolo continued his research on radical left parties, political systems and elections in Western Europe, the concepts of competitiveness and solidarity, and social and economic policymaking in the European Union.
 His publications included the coedited volume Competitiveness and Solidarity in the European Union: Interdisciplinary Perspectives and the book chapter "Make way for the people!
 Left-wing populism in the rhetoric of Jean-Luc Mélenchon's 2012 and 2017 presidential campaigns".
 He held five invited talks (University of Jena, EuregioAkademie, Transform!
 Network, Eurostat, and Rosa Luxemburg Foundation) and presented his research on left populism at the annual conference of the Political Studies Association in Nottingham, where he also chaired a panel.
 He was elected secretary of the PSA Italian Politics Specialist Group (PSA-IPSG), launching a new newsletter and overseeing the communication and organisational activities of the group.
 He refereed articles for the journals Government and Opposition and Österreichische Zeitschrift für Politikwissenschaft.

-Paolo researches the radical left in Western Europe; the above book was published in 2017

-Finally, he continued to serve as a country expert for the Varieties of Democracy Project (University of Gothenburg) and as member of the Brexit Policy Panel (King's College London).
+Paolo researches the radical left in Western Europe; the above book was published in 2017 Finally, he continued to serve as a country expert for the Varieties of Democracy Project (University of Gothenburg) and as member of the Brexit Policy Panel (King's College London).
 Paolo's current research plans focus on the impact of Brexit on the British political system and on historical shifts in Euroscepticism and Europhilia among elites, members, and voters of UK parties.

-Dr Marius Guderjan
+Dr Marius Guderjan 2019 was an eventful year for Marius.
+In March, he visited Edinburgh to conduct a series of interviews and study the relations between the Scottish and UK Governments.
+This has been part of a post-doc project focusing on intergovernmental relations in the whole of the UK.
+Thanks to a successful application with the Deutsche Forschungsgemeinschaft, he received a scholarship to undertake further interviews with politicians and officials from the Scottish, Welsh, Northern Irish, and UK executives and legislatives during the academic year 2019/2020.
+During his research leave Marius is an Honorary Research Fellow at the University of Stirling and presented his findings at the Centre on Constitutional Change of the University of Edinburgh.
+Together with Sam McIntosh and Paul Carmichael, Marius organised the conference 'Britain in Transition: Brexit and Beyond' at the Centre on 23-25 May.
+The conference was a joint event by the Berlin Britain Research Network (BBRN) and the Arbeitskreis Großbritannien-Forschung (AGF) funded by the Deutsche Forschungsgemeinschaft.
 Together with Gesa Stedman and Hugh Mackay, Marius submitted the final typescript for their edited book Contested Britain: Brexit, Austerity and Agency featuring a co-authored chapter with Adrian Wilding on Brexit Populism: Disenfranchisement and Agency; to be published by Bristol University Press in March 2020.

-Since October 2018, Sam has been working on the project "Refugee Lives Matter: Protecting the human rights of migrants and refugees through international and regional obligations to investigate deaths".
+Dr Sam McIntosh Since October 2018, Sam has been working on the project "Refugee Lives Matter: Protecting the human rights of migrants and refugees through international and regional obligations to investigate deaths".
 The project is funded by a research grant from the Volkswagen Foundation under the highly competitive 'Original Isn't it?' funding line, 'Komm! ins Offene...'.
 The research is looking at the implications of international and regional investigative obligations when it comes to the deaths of unsettled migrants and refugees within or close to the borders of Council of Europe member States.
 In October 2019, together with Corinna Radke and Lena Nüchter,